2009 European floods: Turkey

 A flash flood in Istanbul started on 9 September.
-Heavy rains caused water levels to rise six feet, flooding a major highway and commercial district in the city's Ikitelli district.
+Heavy rains caused water to flood a major highway and commercial district in the city's Ikitelli district.
 Hundreds of people climbed onto rooftops, and many desperate motorists struggled to escape their vehicles and run to safety.
 Others drowned in their own vehicles.
-Many people taking refuge on rooftop of them were airlifted to safety by rescue helicopters.
+Many people taking refuge on rooftops were airlifted to safety by rescue helicopters.
 Rescue workers using inflatable boats also travelled through the flooded streets, picking up survivors.
 Some rescuers used ropes to drag people across the torrent to safety.
 Four helicopters and eight boats were used for rescue work.
 Istanbul firefighters recovered seven bodies at a truck parking lot littered with upended trucks.
-The bodies of seven women were found in a van outside a textile factory.
+The bodies of seven women were found in a minibus outside a textile factory.
 The van had been taking them to their jobs, when the flood hit.
-Police were deployed throughout the city to prevent looting.
-Two other people died in Istanbul's Catalca suburb and six others were swept away by the flood.
-20 people died, 8 were listed as missing, and 20 were injured.
+Two other people died in Istanbul's Catalca suburb.
+20 people died, others were listed as missing, and at least 20 were injured.